thom-bahm/Nard/README.md

 Therefore it can be considered a 'combinatorial' game.
 This should allow me to use a Game tree to write the AI , which is probably the best choice for this game.
 I may still opt for a Neural Net approach just to practice some stuff I recently learned in a Math for AI class.
 Also I may try to calculate if it is 'solvable' as a combinatorial exercie but for now I'll leave it alone.

-Current state: Basic game logic is 'finished'.
-Need to create Menu screens and then I can work on the AI.
+Current state: Basic game logic is 'finished' - will write some test cases soon to check.
+Need to create Menu / game over screens and then I can work on the AI.

+Before or after writing the POC of the AI, implement a backtracking feature (look at the moves that have already happend)

 Hopefully very soon!